 No children; don't take students younger than 20.

-First, an email interview, to learn what the student has in mind to accomplish.
+First, an email or phone interview, to learn what the student has in mind to accomplish.

 Next, proceed with individual learning techniques.
 I use my own workbooks.

 Gently keep pushing them to learn and absorb more.

 Make sure the student continues to enjoy what they're doing.